react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator-2.0.md

 Interpolated styles for various parts of the header.
 Refer the [Animations section](#animations) for details.

+#### `safeAreaInsets`

+Safe area insets for the screen.
+This is used to avoid elements like notch and status bar.
+By default, the device's safe area insets are automatically detected.
+You can override the behavior with this option.

+Takes an object containing following optional properties: `top`, `right`, `bottom` and `left`.

+For example, to remove the extra spacing for status bar, pass `safeAreaInsets: { top: 0 }`.

 #### `onTransitionStart`

 Callback which is called when a transition animation starts (both when screen appears and hides).